DÉCOUVRIR MOUGINS

 A respite sanctuary

-Until 1730, the site was a sanctuary known as a “respite” where families came from all over the region to have their stillborn children baptised.
-The Guinness family, former owners of the Mas Notre-Dame-De-Vie and the hermitage cemetery, had the remains of the little bodies transferred under a single slab under the protection of a Virgin and Child, with the epitaph: ” Here lie innocent children who died at birth.
+Until 1730, the site was a “respite” sanctuary where families from all over the region came to have stillborn babies baptized.
+The Guinness family, former owners of Mas Notre-Dame-De-Vie and the hermitage cemetery, had the remains of the little bodies transferred under a single slab, under the protection of a Virgin and Child, with the epitaph: ” Here lie innocent children who died at birth.
 R.I.P .

 Until the 1970s, a procession took place between the village and the chapel, celebrating Sainte-Innocence, a virgin martyred in Rimini in 390 and patron Saint of Mougins.